jiripospisil/jpospisil.com/posts/2023-05-25-writing-shell-scripts-in-nushell.md

 You will also notice that in Nushell you work with structured data.
 Each of the commands understands what’s being passed in.
-That's probably a bit controversial among UNIX enthusiats who prefer using plain text but honestly I don't really mind.
+That's probably a bit controversial among UNIX enthusiasts who prefer using plain text but honestly I don't really mind.
 Reminds me of [PowerShell].

 [PowerShell]: https://github.com/PowerShell/PowerShell